 The Mathematics curriculum promotes mastery of the subject, studying topics for longer and in greater depth.
-This is supplemented by daily online homework (using Times Tables Rock Stars or IXL, depending on age and stage).
+This is supplemented by daily online homework (using Times Tables Rock Stars or Hegarty, depending on age and stage).

-Pupils are given a minimum of six on-hour lessons a week, providing sufficient practice time for all to succeed in Maths.
+Pupils are given a minimum of six one-hour lessons a week, providing sufficient practice time for all to succeed in Maths.
 Pupils requiring more support have additional lessons to help them catch up, up to twelve hours a week.

 Ms Dani Quinn, Head of Mathematics

 “Mathematics is powerful because it allows us to show things to be absolutely true, and not just a question of judgment or opinion.
 If you can reason mathematically, you can make discoveries about the world around you, and you can persuade others through a logical chain of reasoning.
 Whether it’s spotting patterns in ecosystems or encrypting credit card information, maths matters.
 Becoming good at maths is a lot like being a detective: taking what you know, looking for clues, reasoning logically, testing out ideas, and putting all of that together to solve problems.
 With a little work, you can find the answers to problems that at first seemed impossible.
 This sense of achievement is what makes maths so interesting and satisfying to study.”